John Gotts

 April 1995 through October 2005

-Helped build and maintain their Linux-based network; architected automated
+Helped build and maintain their Linux-based network, constructing their first

-FAX scripts for content delivery to their customers; maintained and extended
+server; wrote automated FAX scripts for content delivery to their customers;

-their Java-based sports statistics program; designed databases based upon
+maintained and extended their Java-based sports statistics program; designed a

-PostgreSQL to ease retrieval and maintenance of their sports statistics;
+PostgreSQL database to ease retrieval and maintenance of sports statistics;

-created and modified C programs to use their new databases; identified and
+created and modified C programs to use the new database; identified and

 corrected bottlenecks in their web server through hardware upgrades and